Types of Weight Loss Surgery: An Overview

 You and your surgeon will decide which type of surgery and surgical procedure is best for you.

-Robotic surgery enables Penn Medicine surgeons to have increased precision and control, especially for more complex cases.
+Robotic surgery enables us to have increased precision and control, especially for more complex cases.

-Robotic bariatric surgery may offer many benefits to the patient, which include:
+Robotic bariatric surgery may offer many benefits including:

 - Potential for fewer complications for certain individuals